Khasirah/Khasirah/README.md

 - 👋 Hi, I’m @Khasirah
 - 👀 I’m interested in Python, JavaScript, SQL
 - 🌱 I’m currently learning SQL, Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on make application
-- 📫 How to reach me ...
+- 📫 How to reach me ahmadharisk@gmail.com

 <!---
 Khasirah/Khasirah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.